 - Liquidity.
 ETF liquidity includes both the volume of units traded on an exchange, and the liquidity of individual securities within an ETF’s portfolio.
 Individual FTSE 100 stocks all have high liquidity.
 That means that (as noted earlier) average daily volume becomes the factor to watch when gauging an ETF’s liquidity.

 - Whether it pays dividends.
-The main goal when buying a FTSE 100 ETF is for the price of the ETF to go up.
+The main goal is for the price of the ETF to go up.
 That said, some ETFs pay dividends too, offering an added bonus for investors holding their investment for the long term.
 Those ETFs do this by collecting the dividends offered by whichever of the 100 individual FTSE 100 stocks offer them, then distributing a combined dividend to ETF investors.

 - Leverage.
 When trading with leverage, you’re putting down just a small percentage of the total trade, with your broker handling the rest.
-Many brokers will enable you to trade certain FTSE 100 ETFs with leverage.
+Many brokers will enable you to trade with leverage.
 That said, trading with leverage opens up the possibility of both bigger gains and bigger losses than non-leveraged trades, and it’s thus a strategy that’s more highly recommended for more experienced investors.

 2. How to choose a broker

 - What services they offer.
-The first step you need to check is that the broker you have selected offers ETF trading, and whether – if so – you’ll be able to use the platform to buy and trade [insert ETF]s.
+The first step you need to check is that the broker you have selected offers ETF trading, and whether – if so – you’ll be able to use the platform to buy and trade FTSE 100 ETFs.
 Beyond this you might want to check other trading options the broker offers, such as how much leverage you can trade with.

 - Whether the platform offers a demo account.
 If you’re new to ETF trading, then it’s wise to start off with a demo account.
 These are offered by many brokers and allow you to place trades without risking any of your capital.
 You won’t make any money with a demo account, but using one to learn the ropes can prevent losses later on.